djey47/MMM-IDF-LOCALTRANSPORT/README.md

 Once key has been given to you back, you've just to enter it in configuration file for `citymapperToken` value.

-## Transilien realtime API
+## Transilien realtime API with IDF Mobilités
-To use this API you need to request credentials, please ask by sending email [HERE](mailto:innovation-transilien@sncf.fr?subject=Demande%20acc%C3%A8s%20API%20prochains%20d%C3%A9parts&body=nom,%20pr%C3%A9nom,organisation,utilisation).
+To use this API you need to create an account and request a dynamic token, please submit it [HERE](https://prim.iledefrance-mobilites.fr/fr/mes-jetons-authentification).

-Once login/password have been given to you back, generate token value: open a browser window, press F12 and execute following code in console: `window.btoa(unescape(encodeURIComponent('LOGIN:PASSWORD')))`.
-Copy result to clipboard.

-Finally, `transilienToken` value to be entered in configuration file will be `Basic <pasted value from keyboard>`.
+Finally, `transilienToken` value to be entered in configuration file will be the generated token value.

 # Install